syncfusion-content/uwp-docs/uwp/SfDiagram/Interaction.md

 ### Horizontal and Vertical alignments

-The `HorizontalAlignment` property of QuickCommand is used to set how the QuickCommad is horizontally aligned at the QuickCommand position and its can determined from the fraction values.
+The `HorizontalAlignment` property of QuickCommand is used to set how the QuickCommand is horizontally aligned at the QuickCommand position and its can determined from the fraction values.
 The `VerticalAlignment` property is used to set how QuickCommand is vertically aligned at the QuickCommand position.

 The following table illustrates all the possible alignments visually with `Offset (0, 0)`.